jbutcher21/aiclass/docs/senzing_entity_spec.md

 }
 ```

 In this case the flat source record likely had a set of fields for a home address and another set for a mailing address.
-The address type can be derived from source field's name and used as a prefix for each set of address attributes.
+The address type can be derived from the source field's name and used as a prefix for each set of address attributes.
 This is necessary because attributes at the same level must be unique.
-The Senzing parser will assign this prefix to the features's usage type field.
-In the above case HOME and MAILING will become ADDR_TYPEs.
+The Senzing parser will assign this prefix to the feature's usage type field.
+In the above case, HOME and MAILING will become ADDR_TYPEs.

 ### **Mapping Rules (for Flat JSON Structure)**
 1. If you have to use a prefix, it must be a single token with no punctuation for the Senzing parser to recognize it.